 Financial Aid Warning is the result of a student not making Satisfactory Academic Progress for one semester.
 Students who are on warning may still receive financial aid.
 Students who successfully complete Satisfactory Academic Progress requirements in the next semester that aid is received from the University will have their warning status removed.

 Financial Aid Suspension can also occur as a result of a student who is placed on disciplinary probation at the discretion of the Vice-President of Student Services or the student faculty court.
 The probationary student can lose all or part of the aid the student has been given from the date such action is taken.
-In such instances, the student will be required to make arrangements immediately with the director of the Office of Student Accounts for payment of any balance due the university.
+In such instances, the student will be required to make arrangements immediately with the director of the Office of Student Accounts for payment of any balance due to the university.

 Students who successfully appeal their suspension status may have their aid reinstated for one semester.
 During this probationary semester, students must meet all satisfactory academic progress requirements or follow their approved education plan in order to continue to receive aid beyond the probationary semester.